-At the end of the study, the researchers concluded group for fracture, and thus bone density assessment, review of falls risk and therapeutic intervention should be considered for all patients.
-Both osteopenia and Osteoporosis are associated with increased fracture risk.
+At the end of the study, the researchers concluded that persons who had polio are at risk for fractures, and thus bone density assessment, review of falls risk and therapeutic intervention should be considered for all patients.

 Why?
 If you had polio or know someone who did, it is worth asking for screening.
 This is especially true if you have post polio syndrome .
 You should be screened for bone loss.
 (The usual form of testing would be a dexa scan but since these test spine and hip, they could miss low bone density in other leg bones.
 Talk with your health care provider. )